M66B/FairEmail/FAQ.md

 Synchronizing messages at night is mostly not useful, so you can save on battery usage by not synchronizing at night.
 In the settings you can select a schedule for message synchronization (this is a pro feature).
 See also [this FAQ](#user-content-faq78).

+Some providers don't follow the IMAP standard and don't keep connections open long enough, forcing FairEmail to reconnect often.
+You can workaround this by lowering the keep-alive interval in the advanced account settings to for example 9 minutes.

 If you got the message *This provider does not support push messages* while configuring an account, consider switching to a modern provider which supports push messages (IMAP IDLE) to reduce battery usage.